cedaro/satispress/README.md

 # SatisPress

-Generate a Composer repository from a list of installed WordPress plugins and themes.
+Generate a Composer repository from installed WordPress plugins and themes.

 ## Why a WordPress Installation?